larstp/Mimir/README.md

 ## 1. Project Overview

 ᛗìmir is a modern, responsive social media platform built as part of the JavaScript 2 course assignment at NOROFF.
-The platform allows users to share posts with images, follow other users, interact through comments and reactions, and manage their profiles—all while maintaining a clean, accessible user experience.
+The platform allows users to share posts with images, follow other users, interact through comments and reactions, and manage their profiles.

 ### Brand Story